Landscapes of light, weather, and quiet change.

 Scarred Wealth.
 Acrylic on canvas, 40 x 16 inches.
 This piece confronts the legacy of industrial logging in Haida Gwaii, where clearcutting has stripped away ancient ecosystems and cultural memory.
 Inspired by Emily Carr’s Scorned as Timber, Beloved of Sky, the painting centers a single wounded tree, a last haven for displaced wildlife.
 Above, a forestry helicopter airlifts a scroll marked with symbolic wealth — its roots dangling — as if value can be extracted without consequence.
 Scarred Wealth is a visual protest: a call to reexamine the cost of profit-driven land use and to defend what remains.

-Pulse (sold).
+Pulse - In Private Collection.
 Acrylic on canvas, 30 x 24 inches.
 A quiet rhythm flows through this monochrome view of the Seymour River — the same waters that once bore the burden of a landslide’s destruction and the resilience of salmon carried by truck to reach their spawning grounds.
 Swimmers drift like echoes of life, barely seen but wholly felt.
 This painting honours both human and ecological healing — the way a river holds memory, and how we return to it to find our own pulse again.